YevhenOmelchenko/ReactAuthentication/README.md

 ## Using it
 1. Type "npm i" and wait until the packages are installed.
-2. When all modules will installed type "node server.js" in a command prompt
+2. When all modules will installed type "node server.js" in a command prompt.

 If everything is running successfully you should be able to see this message: